dexterlb/potoo/README.md

-# Junkpotoo
+# potoo

-A framework for creating realtime services (mostly focused at IoT), with the following features:
+A framework for creating realtime services (mostly focused at embedded devices), built on top of MQTT.

-- Services offer type-safe contracts (SOAP-like)
-- Channels as a first-class type (Go-like)
-- Network transparency
+It provides a standard way for a service to publish its API and for its properties and calls to be discovered.

+For details, see (protocol.md)[protocol.md].

-Written in elixir.
+Work in progress.

-Yet another work in progress project... may or may not be usable some time in the future.